-The control and accountability of tools, equipment, keys and electronic access devices are vital factors in maintaining a safe and secure environment for inmates, members and the public.
+The control and accountability of tools, equipment, keys, and electronic access devices are vital factors in maintaining a safe and secure environment for incarcerated persons, members, and the public.
 This policy outlines the methods that this department will use in maintaining strict security of these items.
 For ease of reference, the term "key" as used in this policy includes all physical means of access to or exit from the secure areas of the detention facility.

 It is the policy of this department that all keys used to access secure areas of the detention facility or to exit the secure areas of the detention facility are strictly controlled (15 CCR 1029(a)(6)).
 Members will be held accountable for the security and safety of the detention facility.
+All key control activities shall be accurately documented on a daily basis.